mdditt2000/kubernetes-1-18/cis 1.14/QuickStartGuideCluster.md

 ## Prerequisite

-Since CIS is using the AS3 declarative API we need the AS3 extension installed on BIGIP.
+Since CIS is using the AS3 declarative API we need the AS3 extension installed on BIG-IP.
 Follow the link to install AS3

-* Install AS3 on BIGIP
+* Install AS3 on BIG-IP
 https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/userguide/installation.html

-##### Initial Setup for BIGIP
+##### Initial Setup for BIG-IP

-BIGIP is connecting to the K8S cluster using cluster mode and therefore BIGIP needs to be part of container network infrastructure (CNI).
+BIG-IP is connecting to the K8S cluster using cluster mode and therefore BIG-IP needs to be part of container network infrastructure (CNI).
 Choices are BGP or VXLAN.
 This quick start guide is created using VXLAN (Flannel).
-BIGIP tmsh commands below creates the partition and VXLAN tunnel.
-CIS needs a partition on BIGIP for FDB entries and ARP requests
+BIG-IP tmsh commands below creates the partition and VXLAN tunnel.
+CIS needs a partition on BIG-IP for FDB entries and ARP requests

 ```
 tmsh create auth partition k8s